anatolikalysch/VMAttack/README.md

 ![alt text](screenshots/generate_trace.png "Instruction trace overview")

 For the dynamic analysis capabilities of the plugin the use of an instruction trace is necessary.
+If you want to quickly check whether you already have a trace you can use the **Show Trace** feature.
+It will print your current trace in **IDA**s _output window_ or nothing if you don't have a trace.
-The two possibilities are to either generate an instruction trace or to load one from file.
+But how can you actually get one?
+The two currently supported possibilities are to either generate an instruction trace or to load one from file:

 - Trace generation requires a working **IDA** debugger(e.g. Win32 DBG or Bochs DBG) and uses the **IDA** debugger API to generate an instruction trace.
 Visited basic blocks and instructions are colored in a shade of blue (color can be removed afterwards via **Remove Colors from Graph**).
 During the execution function arguments are extracted, if not deactivated via **settings**.

 - Alternatively an instruction trace can be loaded from file.
-Currently supported file types are *.txt files exported from **IDA**s _Trace Window_ and *.json files saved via **VMAttack**.
-OllyDbg and ImmunityDbg generated *.txt trace files are supported but are currently more limited in the available analysis capabilities.
+Currently supported file types are .txt files exported from **IDA**s _Trace Window_ and .json files saved via **VMAttack**.
+OllyDbg and ImmunityDbg generated .txt trace files are supported but are currently more limited in the available analysis capabilities.

 ![alt text](screenshots/load_trace.png "Load trace file")

-A reverse engineer can decide to save an analyzed trace as a *.json file which can be loaded later on to continue analysis.
+A reverse engineer can decide to save an analyzed trace as a .json file which can be loaded later on to continue analysis.
 This provides a convenient way to experiment on traces and combine different analysis together for improved results.

 ###What is actually a trace?